 Weather and Temperature of Annapurna Circuit in May

 May is the last month of the spring season and acts as a pre-monsoon month.
-Since monsoon/summer is approaching Nepal, the temperatures in late May are relatively higher than in early May.
+As the monsoon/summer approaches Nepal, the temperatures in late May are relatively higher than in early May.
 The temperature in the lower plains can reach up to 30°C, which is the highest temperature it can get.

-Below is the table comparing the approximate temperature in May of different regions of Annapurna Circuit Trek:
+Below is the table comparing the approximate temperature in May in different regions of the Annapurna Circuit Trek:

 Location | Elevation (m) | Min Temperature (°C) | Max Temperature (°C) |